Immunoglobulin Heavy Chain Constant Region Gamma 2a Mouse Recombinant

 Immunoglobulin-M Human

-Human Immunoglobulin-M produced in human plasma having a molecular mass of 950kDa.
+Human Immunoglobulin-M is a protein found in human plasma.
+It has a molecular mass of 950kDa.

 Immunoglobulin Superfamily Member 8 Human Recombinant